QNM444 - Quantitative Approaches to Decision Making

 Dates for evaluations are specified in the weekly schedule addendum to this outline.
 The evaluation process may include, but is not limited to, tests, exams, assignments or presentations.
 Any absences or missed submissions due to medical or other reasons must be supported by medical or other appropriate documentation within one (1) week of the due date.
 The faculty and program area must be notified immediately in the event of a missed evaluation.
 Upon acceptance of the documentation, the weighting of the missed deliverable will normally be applied to the final exam.

 The ability to communicate effectively is essential for success in business.
-Therefore, you must demonstrate English competency in this subject in both oral and written work.
+Therefore, you must demonstrate English competency in this course in both oral and written work.
 Ensure your written work includes correct sentence structure, spelling and punctuation.
 Always spell check, edit and proofread your work.

 Grading is based on the following marking scheme: